jGleitz/broken-testkit-coverage/README.md

 This does not happen with the previous version of Gradle:

 After executing `./gradlew wrapper --gradle-version 6.4.1`, `./gradlew test jacocoTestReport` does _not_ have these lines in the output and the coverage report shows 100% coverage.

+## Notes

+This repository requires a Java version ≥ 9.